Holiday Travel & Pets: What to Prepare in Advance

 💖 If you liked this post, Pin It!
 Share It!
 Comment! ~ Thanks! 💖

 Considerations for Flying with Pets

-Taking a trip on an airplane can be highly stressful on pets, but there are some things you can do at home to prepare them.
-Check online to see if there will be certain security protocols for pets.
+Taking a trip on an airplane can be highly stressful for pets, but there are some things you can do at home to prepare them.
+Check online to see if there will be specific security protocols for pets.
 If so, teach your pet to get in and out of their crate without running off.
-Also, double-check their crate to see if it is the right size and that it’s not falling apart.
-Put your pet in the crate for extended periods of time beforehand to get them ready for a long flight.
+Also, double-check their crate to see if it is the right size and not falling apart.
+Put your pet in the crate for extended periods beforehand to get them ready for a long flight.

 Consider booking your flight for a less busy day of travel.
-There are usually days that are extraordinarily busy for air travel around the holidays, and you want to avoid those days if you can.
+There are usually hectic days for air travel around the holidays, and you want to avoid those days if you can.
 Consider taking an extra day off from work, as flying on a less crowded plane will reduce stress on you and your pet.

 How to Drive with Pets

 If you choose to drive for your trip, you need to have your pet in a harness.
 A safety harness acts as a seatbelt for them and will keep them secure in case of an accident.
 It will also keep them isolated in one area of the car.
-It’s highly dangerous to have your pet moving around the vehicle as you’re driving as it can distract you and cause an incident.
+It’s hazardous to have your pet moving around the vehicle as you’re driving; it can distract you and cause an incident.

 Consider how you’ll pack your vehicle too.
 You might feel like you need to pack everything, but editing what you bring will give your animal more room.
 Giving them a comfortable place to lay down or safely move around will reduce their stress and allow them to feel relaxed.

 If you must travel without your pet, create a plan for their care.
 Look into boarding them or finding a pet sitter.
 You don’t want just to dump them with someone, though, make sure you check in and can trust who will be taking care of them.